Aqirito/roboneo_ros_bot/README.md

 - **ROS 2 Distribution**: Jazzy Jalisco (LTS, released May 2024)
 - **Microcontroller**: ESP32 (with WiFi capability)
 - **Development Environment**: Arduino IDE (latest version)
+- **Additional Hardware**:
+  - HC-SR04 Ultrasonic Sensor
+  - DC Motors with motor driver (L298N or similar)
+  - Wheels and chassis for robot platform
 - **Network**: Both ESP32 and Ubuntu machine should be on the same local network (WiFi or Ethernet)
 - **Python 3**: Ensure Python 3 is installed on your Ubuntu system
 - **Basic Knowledge**: Familiarity with ROS 2 concepts, Arduino programming, and terminal commands